iconindicators/appindicators/README.md

     $(ls -d ${venv}/lib/python3.* | head -1)/site-packages/${indicator}/platform/linux/install.sh
 ```

-Additional operating system packages may be needed; refer to the installation instructions at the indicator's `PyPI` page listed in the *Introduction* above.
+Additional operating system packages may be needed; refer to the installation instructions at the indicator's `PyPI` page listed in the Introduction.

 ## Uninstall an Indicator

-#TODO Check this section
+TODO Check this section

-In a terminal at development root:
+In a terminal at the source tree root:

 ```
-    python3 tools/uninstall_indicator.py indicatortest
+    python3 -m tools.uninstall_indicator indicatortest
 ```

 Additional indicators may be appended to the above command.